sonic-net/SONiC/doc/mgmt/SONiC_AliasFeature_HLD.md

 />
 ```

-- Annotations to be added for alias
+- Annotations to be added for interface-naming

   What App-owners need to do?